robcmills/openspace-jeopardy/readme.md

 - [ ] Disable or hide disconnected contestants
 - [ ] Improve error page
 - [ ] Implement ability for host to set active player, or implement automatic activation of previous active contestant in case player answers incorrectly
+- [ ] Refactor contestantsAtom to use an atom per contestant instead of one atom for all contestants